michaelxwang/michaelxwang.github.io/cat/tax/_posts/2025-04-26-qualified-mortgage-interest.md

 ### Direct Method - Implementation

+To implement the direct method, we follow these steps:

-- For each loan $$i$$, find the interest rate $$\alpha_i$$ from the total interest paid, beginning and ending principal balances, and the load period, assuming the principal balance is a linear decresing function in terms of time.
+- Step 1: For each loan $$i$$, compute the interest rate $$\alpha_i$$ using the total interest paid, beginning and ending principal balances, and the loan period.
+This assumes the principal balance declines linearly over time.
-- Divide the the year into several periods where the total principal balance is a "continuous" function.
+- Step 2: Divide the year into several periods such that the total principal balance behaves like a continuous piecewise-linear function - for example, when loans are added, paid down, or change use (e.g., converted to rental).
-- Carry out the calculation of interest for loan $$i$$ in each period using approximation of Equation (1).
+- Step 3: For each period, estimate the interest for loan $$i$$ using the interest rate $$\alpha_i$$ and principal balance approximation from Equation (1) in the previous section.
-- Apply the condition in Equation (2) to derive the deductible interest.
+- Step 4: Apply the loan cap condition in Equation (2), ensuring that the total principal subject to deduction does not exceed $750,000 at any given time.
+Use this to determine the qualified mortgage interest.

-For example:
+#### Example Scenario:

 First loan: